 - 1. Follow directions on teacher/counselor approved courses. - 2.
 Complete the registration form. - a.
 Select your course. - b.
-You must have a minimum of 5.00 credits per year to be considered a full-time student - c.
-Check all required subjects for your particular grade level and other prerequisites. - 3.
-Your parents must sign your registration form indicating approval of your course selection. - 4.
-Be sure to get the necessary teacher approval.
+You must have a minimum of 5.00 credits per semester (this would NOT include any PE class, Study Skills, Study Hall) with the only exception being full-time CCP students taking four CCP classes. - c.
+Check all required subjects for your particular grade level and other prerequisites. - d.
+Must get the necessary teacher approval for courses with levels.